HwaiTengTeoh/Newborns-Weight-Prediction/README.md

 - Babies with **low birth weight** are those with less than 5.5 pounds.
 Large babies with a birthweight exceeding 8.8 pounds are categorized as **overweight**.
 Besides that, the baby is in the **normal birth weight** range.

 ## RPubs
-The code scripts are translated as R Markdown documents in RStudio and shared on RPubs:\
+The code scripts and outcomes are translated as R Markdown documents in RStudio and shared on RPubs:\
 https://rpubs.com/s2003493/Birthweight-Analysis?fbclid=IwAR3yUR0axet3pAG5IQtNkzFXmZxbV8oicCm-BDOKw70XxdaTGfhJEmUTNNU